SysBioChalmers/FALCONET/README.md

 ## Usage

-The detailed tutorial to use FALCONET could be found in xxx.
+The detailed tutorial to use FALCONET could be found in this branch.

 ## Contributors